 For my part, although I welcomed the new knowledge area, I was a bit troubled at how it would not give me more work; and also not make me need a psychology degree by the time I was done.
 After all, this has to deal with a lot of human issues that we rarely explore at a deep level.
 Was I prepared to go there?

-To top it all off, one of our stakeholders who happened to be labeled as “resistant” found out of his new-found status, decided to make our lives miserable for it by being more of a “resistor” than simply “resistant.”
-At every step of the way, he would find something to object to, some reason to delay approval or a decision and something that would force us to re-evaluate our status.
+To top it all off, one of our stakeholders who happened to be labeled as “resistant” found out of his new-found status and decided to make our lives miserable for it by being more of a “resistor” than simply “resistant.”
+At every step of the way, he would find something to object to, some reason to delay approval or a decision, and something that would force us to re-evaluate our status.

 The moral of the story is that people will become what you call them.
 They will start behaving by the names or the adjectives they are labeled.
 Part of providing good stakeholder management for your project is understanding if they are on your side or not at the end of the day.